-We all know how important it is to keep your thumb on the pulse of your fundraising program.
-High-level summary reports will tell you how well each of your primary channels is doing and can help in allocating your budget.
+We all know how important it is to keep your finger on the pulse of your fundraising program.
+High-level summary reports will tell you how well each of your primary channels is doing and can help you allocate your budget.
 However, within each channel, you are constantly testing and tweaking and need to be able to measure and evaluate every detail.

 If you have unanswered questions at the end of a campaign, chances are your source codes didn’t account for all the things you wanted to measure, you didn’t establish the metrics that would determine success or failure, or you didn’t utilize a tool to establish the statistical validity of your results.